-Sundaram Tagore Gallery II presents new works by artist, poet and Tantric guru Sohan Qadri.
+(New York City - July 20, 2005) Sundaram Tagore Gallery presents new works by artist, poet and Tantric guru Sohan Qadri.
 Known for tableaus of luminous colors that recall the lush palette of India, Qadri's work abandons representation in search for transcendence.
 Raised part Hindu, and part Sikh, the artist was also involved with Sufism.
 Thus, his art is informed by this spiritual journey, and particularly by his practices as a Vajrayana Buddhist and yogi.
 His paintings are monochrome surfaces with structural effects that, in their repetition, convey the rhythmic expressions of color energies.
-The art critic and scholar Donald Kuspit wrote of Qadri, "he is the pre-eminent aesthetic mystic of modernism."
-This exhibition is on view from December 14 through the 28th.
+The art critic and scholar Donald Kuspit wrote of Qadri, " he is the pre-eminent aesthetic mystic of modernism."
+This exhibition is on view from November 10 through December 11.